davidshepherd7/aggressive-fill-paragraph-mode/README.md

 C-q space or `just-one-space` (usually bound to M-space) can be used to insert a space without filling the paragraph.

+Inserting spaces after whitespace characters will not fill the paragraph (so that it is possible to insert double spaces etc).

 Some special behaviour is implemented in a few major modes where the default fill-paragraph behaviour would not work well, for example when code would be filled as well as comments.